Updated August 19, 2023

 Superscript in Excel Example #4 – Superscript for multiple numbers at a time

-Select the range of numbers which you want to give a similar superscript number.
-Let’s take the example of 5 numbers which we want to apply superscript 2.
+Select the range of numbers you want to give a similar superscript number.
+Let’s take the example of 5 numbers to which we want to apply superscript 2.

-Now right click, a popup will come.
-From that popup choose format cells.
+Now right-click, and a popup will come up.
+From that popup, choose format cells.

 Keep the cursor at zero.

-Hold the ALT key and give the number 0178 then zero become zero square.
+Hold the ALT key and give 0178; then zero becomes zero square.
 Then click on “Ok”.

-Similarly, we can input superscript 1 and 3 also.
+Similarly, we can input superscripts 1 and 3 also.

 Shortcut for 1 is held ALT + 0185